 Table of Contents_

 If you’re shopping for a premium printer, you may wonder about a printer drum vs. a toner cartridge.
 While most modern laser printers combine the drum unit and toner cartridge into a single unit, some manufacturers keep them as separate units.
-Either separate or together, the printer drum unit and toner work as a combined unit to produce color or black-and-white prints.
+Either separately or together, the printer drum unit and toner work as a combined unit to produce color or black-and-white prints.
 Toner cartridges produce black or other colors with toner particles inside the unit.
 The powder comes in a metallic cylinder.
 Most brands mark which color is in the toner by coloring the cylinder.
 If you notice blurry prints or weak black lines, you will have to replace the cartridge or the combined drum and toner unit.
 The drum unit uses heat and pressure via an electrical charge to apply the powder onto the paper.
 Manufacturers rate the print life of printer drums in rotations.
 In addition, some printer makers use an internal counter that you can track on the printer display.

 Even though some laser printer models use a separate toner cartridge and imaging drum, you need both to produce pages.
 In addition, you need both in good condition to make your printer manage color prints instead of Photoshop.
 That said, you should understand the differences between drum units and toner cartridges to make vibrant prints.